pombredanne/centidb/docs/index.rst

     :hidden:
     :maxdepth: 2

-`centidb` is a tiny database that offers a compromise between the minimalism of a key/value store and the convenience of SQL.
+`centidb` is a tiny database offering a compromise between the minimalism of a key/value store and the convenience of SQL.
 It wraps any store offering an ordered-map interface, adding features that often tempt developers to use more complex systems.